-Just breathe: The 4-7-8 deep breathing method. | MOBE
+Just Breathe: The 4-7-8 Deep Breathing Method | MOBE

 Breathing happens whether you’re awake or asleep, and you probably don’t think about it very much.
 But unlike other body functions that happen automatically, you have the power to control your breathing.
 In fact, changing the way you breathe can make a big difference in your well-being.
 One powerful way to do this is through deep breathing.